Have you ever asked for a referral?

 Their roles are:

-- The Referral Source: the keeper and giver of trust.
+- The Referral Source: the keeper and giver of trust and connector.

 - The Prospective Client (Prospect): the one with an actual need or problem to solve

 - You, as the Service Provider: the solution provider for the prospect.